leahchikombero/myfirsttestrepo/README.md

 # myfirsttestrepo
-the first attemp at using github
+the first attempt at using github
+#editing this file
+using github